-- He's also a chess prodigy (even going to the occasional state tournament), and only earns horrible grades in Ms. Godfrey's history class.
+- Brilliant but Lazy: Nate is amazing with random trivia (basketball, Peanuts, etc.), yet earns horrible grades because he lacks the motivation to study properly.
+He's also a chess prodigy (even going to the occasional state tournament), and only earns horrible grades in Ms. Godfrey's history class.
 Every other class hovers around a grade of C. He appears to be quite good at pranking as during the 'Prank Day' sessions.
 At one point, bringing in a flying squirel and a moose to school (going for a Rocky and Bullwinkle theme.)

 - Casanova Wannabe: The day Nate's advancements will actually work will be Armageddon.